sahilrajput03/sahilrajput03/learning-bash.md

 # Overwrites text "Hello I am Sahil" to both log2 and log3 files.

+# By default tee overwrite the target files, instead if u want to append to content of the files, you can use:
+echo Hello I am Sahil | tee -ag2 log3
 ```

 **Know the filesystem usage and free space**